kaboyo/Tomato-seed-microbiome/README.md

 **Introduction**

 #Seed microbiome is crucial for plant health and productivity.
-It is currently unclear to what extent genotype variation can occur.
-Here a large-scale approach with 100 different tomato (Solanum lycopersicum L.) genotypes was implemented to explore the plasticity of the seed microbiome.
+It is currently unclear to what extent plant genotic variations can influence seed microbiome.
+In a large-scale study (which can be considered the largest seed microbiome dataset), that involve 100 tomato (Solanum lycopersicum L.) genotypes, we examine the plasticity of the tomato seed microbiome.

 **Setup and Installation**